 The centre-back hasn’t looked back since then and has gone on to establish himself as a key figure at the back for the Saints.

-The 95-cap Japanese World Cup star hasn’t always been a sure starter for Southampton due to the frequent managerial change at the club but he has held his own more often than not.
+The 119-cap Japanese World Cup star wasn’t always a sure starter for Southampton due to the frequent managerial change at the club but he has held his own more often than not.

-Noted for his sharp anticipation, quick reflexes and good game-reading abilities, Yoshida has already racked up 183 appearances for the Saints in all competitions before leaving the club in 2020.
+Noted for his sharp anticipation, quick reflexes and good game-reading abilities, Yoshida racked up 194 appearances for the Saints in all competitions before leaving the club in 2020.